Hanuko33/pime/readme.md

 ![SDL version](game-gui-sdl.png)

 This is a game made with sdl2 and C++.
 On master branch there is version for Godot.
+[Python version](https://github.com/Hanuko33/pime_python)

 ### This project uses nerd-font: https://github.com/ryanoasis/nerd-fonts